istrib/vuex-typescript/README.md

 ## Functions or objects

 This lib is deliberately designed with functions rather than classes.
 This does not stop you from grouping accessors into objects.
-Note however that this makes little sense as the accessors are essentially loosely or not related to each other.
+Note however that this makes little sense as the accessors are loosely or not related to each other.
 Importing and using functions rather than objects makes it explicit which accessor you actually use rather than stating which accessor in an object you may be using.